Mike Kasberg

 Why encryption is important

 I began using encrypted storage on all my personal computers 5 or 6 years ago after noticing that all the companies I’d worked for required it, and had good reason to.
 Laptops get lost and stolen all the time.
 They’re high-value items that are small and easy to carry.
 And when a thief gets your laptop, there’s tons of valuable information on it that they can use or sell.
 Even if you use a password to login, it’s easy for an attacker to gain access to your data if your disk isn’t encrypted – for example, by using a live USB stick.
 And once they have that data, they might get access to online accounts, bank statements, emails, and tons of other data.
-For me, an encrypted hard disk isn’t optional anymore – its a necessity.
+For me, an encrypted hard disk isn’t optional anymore – it’s a necessity.

 An Overview